 |Amazon Prime Video||YES|

 To make sure its users have a flawless experience, CyberGhost brings a range of specialized servers.
 Many of those are optimized for specific streaming services, and you can access those from the ‘For Streaming’ item via the main menu.
-This will open a list of servers, indicating their locations and their ability to unblock certain websites.
+That will open a list of servers, indicating their locations and their ability to unblock certain websites.

 Finally, just like there are servers optimized for streaming, there are P2P-friendly servers as well.
 You can connect to those when downloading torrents to protect your Internet traffic.
 Besides, these should get you good speeds, so you can download large files as fast as possible.